Intro-to-SE-Lab-Fall-20/Group-5/README.md

 ## Description
-The product is an email web-application.
+The product is an email client web-application.

 ## Objective
 To write a program for a email client which will allow the user to send and recieve, among other tasks, to other users regardless of what email client they are using.